k3b/LosslessJpgCrop/README.md

+Loss Less Cropping and Image Rotation: Remove unwanted parts of jpg photo without quality loss.

 While there are many apps capable of cropping images (often with additional features), they generally cause quality loss because they [re-encode to JPEG again](https://en.wikipedia.org/wiki/Lossy_compression) when saving the output file.

 LLCrop (the "LL" stands for lossless) can [crop JPEG images without quality loss](https://en.wikipedia.org/wiki/Lossy_compression#JPEG) because it crops the raw JPEG image without re-encoding the file.
 It also preserves embedded metadata (EXIF/IPTC and XMP).

-Simply load a JPEG image from the in-app image browser, adjust the rectangular selection, and save it as a new image file.
+Simply load a JPEG image from the in-app image browser, adjust the rectangular selection, rotate it if necessary and save it as a new image file.

 Note: This app is focused on lossless JPEG image manipulation, so issues that propose additional features (e.g. support for other file formats or adding text to images) are out of scope.

 ---